lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

 1. pinetime-rust-mynewt.7z: Complete set of build files generated on macOS

+Video demo:

+1. at power on mcuboot starts. we see the snow

+1. mcboot renders the pinetime logo

+1. mcuboot waits 5 seconds for manual rollback (simulated for now)

+1. mcuboot starts the firmware. i think mynewt firmware resets the gpio or spi or something. causing the blank

+1. mynewt firmware (rust) turns on backlight. pinetime logo is shown

+1. mynewt firmware erases the screen very slowly

+1. mynewt firmware renders "I AM PINETIME"

 ```
 + newt size -v nrf52_boot
 Size of Application Image: app